logzio/logzio-helm/charts/cloudwatch-fetcher/README.md

 * `sts:GetCallerIdentity`

-**Note**: This solution can handle one AWS account per container.
-If you wish to follow multiple accounts, you'll need to create multiple deployments (one deployment per AWS account).
+**Note**: The solution can handle only one AWS account per container.
+If you want to monitor multiple accounts, you'll need to create multiple deployments, one for each AWS account.

 ## Standard Deployment

-### 1. Add Logz.io's Helm repo:
+### 1. Add Logz.io Helm repo:

 ```shell
 helm repo add logzio-helm https://logzio.github.io/logzio-helm
 helm repo update
 ```

-### 2. Create configuration file
+### 2. Create a configuration file

-Create a configuration file for Cloudwatch fetcher.
+Create a configuration file for the Cloudwatch fetcher.

 **Example:**